wrq-THcjing/stHGC/README.md

 # stHGC
-# stHGC: A Self-Supervised Graph Representation Learnig Framework for Spatial Domain Recognition with Hybrid Graph and Spatial Regularization
+# stHGC: A Self-Supervised Graph Representation Learnig for Spatial Domain Recognition with Hybrid Graph and Spatial Regularization

 ## Overview